 1.1 The provisions of these terms and conditions (this “Agreement”) which are contained in text boxes in bold font are in such text boxes and in bold font for the specific purpose of drawing the customer’s attention thereto.

-1.2 The customer agrees that the supplier, being Arrow Altech Distribution Proprietary Limited, is prepared to do business on the basis that, notwithstanding anything in the customer's enquiry, specification, acceptance, order or other documentation (including, without limitation, the customer’s standard terms and conditions) or discussion to the contrary (collectively the “Customer Terms”), the terms and conditions contained in this Agreement [read together with the Special Terms and Conditions of Quotation contained in a written Quotation provided by supplier to the customer from time to time (the “Quotation”)], shall constitute the sole terms of the agreement between the supplier and the customer.
+1.2 The customer agrees that the supplier, being Altron Arrow Proprietary Limited, is prepared to do business on the basis that, notwithstanding anything in the customer's enquiry, specification, acceptance, order or other documentation (including, without limitation, the customer’s standard terms and conditions) or discussion to the contrary (collectively the “Customer Terms”), the terms and conditions contained in this Agreement [read together with the Special Terms and Conditions of Quotation contained in a written Quotation provided by supplier to the customer from time to time (the “Quotation”)], shall constitute the sole terms of the agreement between the supplier and the customer.
 To the extent that the provisions hereof conflict with: (a) any provisions of any of the Customer Terms, the provisions of these terms and conditions shall prevail; and (b) any provisions of the Special Terms and Conditions of Quotation, the provisions of the Special Terms and Conditions of Quotation shall prevail.

 2. NO VARIATIONS OR AMENDMENTS

 2.1 Subject to the provisions of clause 1, this Agreement constitutes the whole agreement between the customer and the supplier relating to the subject matter hereof.